Roadworthy Certificate in Emu Park

 Whether you’re transferring ownership, re-registering a vehicle or meeting legal obligations for work, a valid roadworthy certificate is essential.
 We assess critical components such as tyre condition, brake performance, steering response, suspension integrity, seatbelt operation and windscreen visibility.

-Any wear or damage that compromises road safety must be rectified before a certificate can be issued.
+Any wear or damage that compromises road safety must be repaired before a certificate can be issued.
 Our inspections are available for private vehicles, trailers, utes and motorcycles, and are conducted with strict attention to current Queensland safety requirements.

 The process is straightforward — if your vehicle passes, you receive your certificate immediately.
 If not, we explain what needs attention and can carry out any required repairs in-house to get you back on the road quickly.